playnode/SpotifyResolver/README.md

   * lame encoder for your platform.

 This resolver is compiled using MonoDevelop on Mac and Linux, and Visual Studio 2005 or newer on Windows.
-It has been tested on Mac, Windows and Linux.

 You need your own API key for this resolver to work.
 The API key should be copied into "#region Key" in the Spotify.cs source file.

-It's a good idea to obfuscate the binary product to try avoid anyone obtaining your API key in disassembling the CLR assemblies produced.
+It's a good idea to obfuscate the build product, if you are distributing the resolver, to avoid anyone easily obtaining your API key using a disassembler.

 Configure & Run